zhaozhuoran/sdxl-training/DEMO.md

+> **Note for Reviewers & Users:**
+> This project is a dedicated **backend training framework**, not an interactive application.
+It does not provide (and cannot reasonably provide) a runnable live demo or a screen recording.
+Please see the technical rationale below before evaluating.

 # Why There Is No DEMO

 > **This project does not provide — and cannot reasonably provide — a runnable DEMO.**